Tayoso/openreach_case_study/README.md

 - Delivery date is only set after planning stage is completed

-- The core objective is to provide a more efficient way of **predicting** and **estimating** a more accurate delivery date for Openreach's customers.
+- The objective is to provide a more efficient way of **predicting** and **estimating** a more accurate delivery date for Openreach's customers.

 - **Predicting** refers to minimising human effort and **estimating** refers to precision with approximating delivery dates.